What to Carry Into the Next World

 Rain on warm pavement.

-A worn-out shirt on someone you once loved.
+A shirt worn thin by someone you once loved.

 The way the air felt before everything changed.